qtnc/6pad2/doc/python-scripting-api.md

 :	Return the value of a key from the configuration file.
 If the key has multiple values, the first value found is returned.
 If the key isn't found, defaultValue is returned.
 [str] getConfigAsList(str key):
-:	Return a list containing all the values associated with the given key in the configuration file.
+:	Return a list containing all the values associated with the given key in the configuration file. say(str text, [bool interrupt=False]):
+:	IF a scren reader is active, speak the specified string.
+IF interrupt is True, the message is spoken immediately, possibly stopping any other speech; if interrupt is False (by default), the message is spoken as soon as possible once all other currently spoken messages are finished. stopSpeech():
+:	If a screen reader is currently active, it is requested to stop immediately speaking. braille(str text):
+:	If a screen reader is currently active and if a braille display is connected, the given message is displayed on the braille display.

 ## Members
 locale: